Shippensburg University: Demographics

-Shippensburg University CDP is a census-designated place located in Shippensburg Township, Cumberland County, in the U.S. state of Pennsylvania.
-It is located just north of the borough of Shippensburg and covers the campus of Shippensburg University of Pennsylvania.
+Shippensburg University CDP is a census-designated place that is located in Shippensburg Township, Cumberland County, in the Commonwealth of Pennsylvania.

+It is situated just north of the borough of Shippensburg and covers the campus of Shippensburg University of Pennsylvania.
 It was first listed as a CDP in 2010.

 As of the 2010 census the population of the CDP was 2,625.